MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/Update-MgUserDevice.md

 For internal use only.
 Not nullable.
 Supports $filter (eq, not, ge, le).
-To construct, please use Get-Help -Online and see NOTES section for ALTERNATIVESECURITYIDS properties and create a hash table.
+To construct, see NOTES section for ALTERNATIVESECURITYIDS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAlternativeSecurityId[]